trevor-leon/trevor-leon.github.io/_posts/2023-06-25-enhancement-one.md

 ...
 ```

-It also used one color palette rather than letting the user choose to operate in dark or light mode on their device.
+It also used only one color palette rather than letting the user choose to operate in dark or light mode on their device.

 ### [themes.xml](https://github.com/trevor-leon/CS-360_Mobile_Arch_and_Programming/blob/master/app/src/main/res/values/themes.xml)